Walsh Bay Wharves Precinct

 The Walsh Bay Wharves Precinct, also known as the Walsh Bay Arts Precinct, is a heritage-listed former wharf precinct, now converted to hospitality and entertainment purposes, at Hickson Road, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
 It was designed by H. D. Walsh, who also supervised its construction from 1912 to 1921.
 It includes the MSB Bond Store No. 3 and the Parbury Ruins.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-Between 2018 and 2022, the precinct underwent a major redevelopment to transform several heritage-listed wharves into modern performance venues, now housing resident arts organisations including Sydney Theatre Company, Australian Theatre for Young People and the Australian Chamber Orchestra.
+Between 2018 and 2022, the precinct underwent a major redevelopment to transform several heritage-listed wharves into modern performance venues, now housing resident arts organisations including Sydney Theatre Company, Australian Theatre for Young People, Bell Shakespeare and the Australian Chamber Orchestra.